Matrix Kloosterman sums modulo prime powers: The equation to prime modulus

 \end{cor} \begin{proof} Since $n(C,C,p)$ is the number of square roots of $C_s^2$ commuting with $C_u$, the case $C_u=I$ gives an upper bound for the number of solutions in general.
 So we may assume $N=0$.
 Put $n_1:=\dim_{\mathbb{F}_q}V=\frac{n}{\deg f}$.
 Then in the split case we compute

 On the other hand, we have

 with constant $c(q)=\prod_{j=1}^\infty(1-1/q^j)$ that clearly satisfies $\lim_{q\to\infty}c(q)=1$. \end{proof}

 Finally, assume $p=2$.
 Since the $2$-Frobenius is bijective on finite fields of characteristic $2$, $C_s^2$ has a unique square root $Y_s=C_s$.
-So we need to count the square roots of the unipotent matrix $C_u^2$ or equivalently the square roots of the nilpotent matrix $C_u^2+I=(C_u+I)^2$. \begin{lem} For any integer $n>0$ we have the identification
+So we need to count the square roots of the unipotent matrix $C_u^2$ or equivalently the square roots of the nilpotent matrix $C_u^2+I=(C_u+I)^2$. \begin{lem} Assume that $q$ is a power of $2$.
+For any integer $n>0$ we have the identification

 as $\mathbb{F}_q[T^2]$-modules. \end{lem} \begin{proof} This amounts to the fact that the square of a nilpotent Jordan block of size $n$ splits into two blocks of size $\lfloor\frac{n}{2}\rfloor$ and $\lceil\frac{n}{2}\rceil$. \end{proof}